 The US on the other hand is characterised by a relatively high level of private investment.
-However, is the performance of fixed line networks in the US living up to this investment level?24 Furthermore, a number of Member States in Europe have a higher broadband penetration than the US according to the figures of the OECD.
+However, is the performance of fixed line networks in the US living up to this investment level?
+(32) Furthermore, a number of Member States in Europe have a higher broadband penetration than the US according to the figures of the OECD.
 While the penetration rate is below 30% in the US, countries like France, UK and Germany achieve penetration rates of around 35%.

 Sometimes the high revenues of US telecommunications markets are stressed.
 These follow from the relatively high price level with which US consumers are confronted and which are likely to be related to a relatively low intensity of competition.
-In terms of prices, European markets appear strongly competitive: fixed broadband tariffs in 16 countries in Europe (from the 23 reported by the OECD) are lower than those in the US25.
+In terms of prices, European markets appear strongly competitive: fixed broadband tariffs in 16 countries in Europe (from the 23 reported by the OECD) are lower than those in the US (33).

 In spite of this, some consider the US market as a model for Europe and European telecommunications policy, particularly with regard to the consolidated US market structure.
 However, it is highly questionable whether the promotion of market consolidation is helpful for the goals of the European digital agenda.
-In this context some argue that there is a necessity for global competitiveness of European telecommunications operators.
-But does sheer size really shield from potential takeovers from across the ocean?
-Isn't competitive pressure what made our operators stronger and more efficient?
+In this context some argue that there is a necessity for global com-